 What is the loud noise a hedgehog makes?
 One evening last week I went outside and completely stopped in my tracks.
 Initially I didn’t associate the loud scrapping noise at all with the two hedgehogs I eventually noticed in my garden.
 I walked quite close to them.
 To my surprise it was coming from the larger of the two hedgehogs – I think.
 My first thoughts were that it was being territorial and was warning off the smaller hedgehog that regularly visits my feeding station.
 I was expecting a fight.
 Oops… I was well of the mark there!

 Since then, I have discovered it was more than likely that a male hedgehog was attempting to mate.
 Now, I have to say I am not sure which one was which now.
 The larger hedgehog repeatedly took a few steps backwards and forwards towards the smaller one from the corner edge of my house.
 The smaller hedgehog moved around the larger one before finally walking away into the night.
 It seems that this behaviour can sometimes last hours – without success as the female hedgehog looses interest and leaves.
 A cheeky comment is so very tempting here!!
 Anyway moving swiftly on I wonder if the female was the smaller hedgehog?
 Oh… I really wish I had gone in for my video camera that night.
-Since then I have been watching and listening but alas no sightings – but hey I’ve a few more videos and photos to share.
+Since then I have been watching and listening but alas no sightings.
+I did have videos to share but they are now unable to play due to flash.

 What about a feeding station?
 Oh… I have to say that I have found this a great way to feed and see hedgehogs.
 I love to watch them walk in it especially on a wet, windy or cold night.
 I have made mine by turning an almost clear plastic storage box upside down.
 I cut out an entrance at one end (13cm x 13cm).
 I have a standard double pet dish with crushed peanuts and sultanas in one side and water in the other.
 The dish is positioned opposite the entrance.
 I also have a second dish and on dry nights I put it nearby so we can get a better view of them outside too.